-Does it come and go?
-Does it go if you sit still or get worse when you move?
-Is it worse at night?
+Are you in pain all the time?
+Or does it come and go?
+Does it get better or worse when you sit still?
+What happens when you move?
+Is it better or worse at night?
 Does it keep you awake or wake you up?

 Does anything make the pain better or worse?

-Do you feel better or worse standing, sitting or lying down?
+Do you feel better or worse when you’re standing, sitting or lying down?
 Does a heat pad or ice pack help?
 Is it relieved by painkillers such as paracetamol?
 Do the painkillers stop the pain or just reduce it, and for how long?
-Can you distract yourself with activities such as reading, listening to music or watching TV?
+Can you reduce the pain yourself by reading, listening to music or watching TV?

 How does the pain affect your daily life?

-Does it stop you from bending or stretching as usual?
-Does it stop you from sitting for very long - for example, can you sit long enough to eat a meal?
+Does it stop you from bending or stretching?
+Does it stop you from sitting for very long?
+Can you sit long enough to eat a meal?
 Does the pain stop you from concentrating or affect your sleep?
 Does it stop you from walking for short or long distances?

 Don't feel that you're being a nuisance or making a fuss by talking about your pain.
 Your answers to these questions will help your doctor or nurse plan the best treatments for you.

 It can help to keep a record of your pain.
-List how bad it is at different times of the day and note anything that makes it better or worse.
-This information can help you discuss your pain with the doctors or nurses looking after you.
-Some hospitals will give you a pain chart, or you can download this pain diary [PDF, 286 Kb].
-You need Adobe Acrobat Reader software to view PDF files like this pain diary.
-You can download it for free from the Adobe website.
+Write down how bad it is at different times of day and note anything that makes it better or worse.
+This information can help you talk about your pain with your doctor or nurses.